Rainmakerprotocol/SM_App/.github/dart-instructions.md

 # Copliot & Dart/Flutter Best Practices

 > This document summarizes widely accepted best practices for Dart and Flutter development, based primarily on official documentation and well-regarded ecosystem guides.
-It is intended as guidance for both humans and AI tools (e.g., GitHub Copilot).
+It is intended as guidance for both humans and AI tools (e.g., GitHub antigravity).

 ---